km-neuron/mentor-handbook/software-engineering/week-1/README.md

 ## Basic

-### Terminal & Code Editor
-- Concepts: Riset tentang sekolah ( create folder utama, subfolder nama sekolah dengan teks dan gambar, di folder utama ada satu file summary)
-- Input:
-- Output:
+### World Culinary Collection
+- Concepts: One primary folder with with one summary list of the culinary collection and subfolders for each country, subfolders for culinary inside country is optional.
+Each culinary will have one text file and at least one image file.
+- Input: Google result of minimum 1 famous culinary from each nation.
+Minimum 3 nations.
+- Output: Text and picture of each culinary in subfolders by country and one summary file in primary folder.
 - Rule:
+  - Final structure example see folder "world culinary collection"

 ### Git & Github
 - Concepts: Membuat my first project, git init, git add, git commit, git status.
 Project ini berisi laporan harian kampus merdeka, skripsi...